 The semester-long partnership between the students of the two schools has been active since 2011.
-Initiated by Dr. James Lawler, Professor at Pace University’s Seidenberg School of Computer Science and Information Systems, and AHRC NYC Board Member, Dr. Marilyn Jaffe-Ruiz, it was an outgrowth of a similar project that paired Pace University students with adults who receive services through AHRC NYC’s Adult Day Services, which has been active since 2007.
+Initiated by Dr. James Lawler, Professor at Pace University’s Seidenberg School of Computer Science and Information Systems, and AHRC NYC Board Member, Dr. Marilyn Jaffe-Ruiz, it was an outgrowth of a similar project that paired Pace University students with adults who receive services through AHRC NYC’s Day Services, which has been active since 2007.

 Our supports utilize a person-centered framework in which people who are receiving services define what they want, and AHRC NYC staff members support them as they contribute, participate, and become valued members of the community.
 This framework extends to the Pace University partnership, as each Pace student is paired with a student from MHS to create a collaborative presentation based on the strengths, preferences and unique needs of their partner.